aumohsin99/CV_Practice/README.md

-# CV_Practice
+# Neural Network
-This repo contains files related to my practice for Computer Vision Course.
+This repo contains files related to practice of Nueral Networks in compueter vision.